Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Introduction

-For understanding the relationship between memory effects and the asymptotic structure of spacetime, two approaches have been taken to study asymptotic flatness: (i) a covariant conformal completion of spacetime~\cite{Penrose:1962ij,Penrose:1965am} and calculations in particular coordinate systems adapted to the spacetime geometry by Bondi, van der Burg, and Metzner~\cite{Bondi:1962px} and Sachs~\cite{Sachs:1962wk} or Newman and Unti~\cite{Newman:1962cia}.
+For understanding the relationship between memory effects and the asymptotic structure of spacetime, two approaches have been taken to study asymptotic flatness: a covariant conformal completion of spacetime~\cite{Penrose:1962ij,Penrose:1965am} and calculations in particular coordinate systems adapted to the spacetime geometry by Bondi, van der Burg, and Metzner~\cite{Bondi:1962px} and Sachs~\cite{Sachs:1962wk} or Newman and Unti~\cite{Newman:1962cia}.
 We will focus on the Bondi-Sachs approach to asymptotic flatness.
 In this approach, coordinates are chosen that are well suited to the null hypersurfaces and the null geodesics of the spacetime.
 Boundary conditions can then be imposed on the metric to determine a reasonable notion of a spacetime that becomes asymptotically Minkowskian as the light rays travel an infinite distance from an isolated source.
-Interestingly, although the spacetime becomes Minkowski as the null rays approach infinity, the asymptotic symmetry group of this spacetime does not reduce to the Poincar\'e group of flat spacetime; rather, it becomes the infinite-dimensional Bondi-Metzner-Sachs (BMS) group~\cite{Bondi:1962px,PhysRev.128.2851}.
+Although spacetime can be cast in an asymptotically Minkowskian form at large Bondi radius $r$, the asymptotic symmetry group of this spacetime does not reduce to the Poincar\'e group of flat spacetime; rather, it becomes the infinite-dimensional Bondi-Metzner-Sachs (BMS) group~\cite{Bondi:1962px,PhysRev.128.2851}.